Fun on the Water

 Whitewater rafting is an exciting optional one-day trip on the American River with the rafting company Mother Lode.
 This day trip rafts down the upper South Fork of the American River through class 2 and 3 rapids.
 If you haven’t rafted before, you won’t want to miss it.
 Many of our returning campers sign up for this trip every year!

 The raft trips are staffed by the professional whitewater guides of Mother Lode as well as two Deer Crossing certified lifeguards.
-This special trip has a ten camper minimum.
+Raft seats are limited, and there is a 12 camper minimum.
 Whitewater rafting is an optional trip at an extra charge and requires a special waiver form.
 To go on the raft trip, campers must be at least 4’10” tall, weigh at least 85 pounds, and know how to swim.

 Loon Lake’s unique location results in consistent wind patterns, which makes for a lot of great windsurfing.
 Combining the power of sailing with the balance of surfing, we have a full range of sail sizes and boards to match for windsurfers of different ages, sizes, and at different skill levels.